steveicarus/iverilog/tgt-vvp/README.txt

 SYMBOL NAME CONVENTIONS

-There are some naming conventions that the vp target uses for generating symbol names.
+There are some naming conventions that the vvp target uses for generating symbol names.

 * wires and regs